 Are you stumped as to which tool to use for your woodworking project?
-Router vs. handheld power planer: Which tool for which task?
+Router vs handheld power planer: Which tool for which task?
 With a few tips and tricks, it’s easy to decide.

 Take the story of Mark, a DIY enthusiast.
 He was about to start his newest project when he realized he didn’t know what kind of tool would be best suited for the job – should he use a router or a handheld power planer?
 After some research, Mark was able to determine that the router would be better suited for his needs because of its ability to make precise cuts with ease.